Facinorous-420/dick-docs/src/pages/en/installation/docker.md

   2. Go into the newly created `dick` folder:

     cd dick

-  3. Edit the config file to let DICK know how to connect to your ASS instance

-  4. Edit the `docker-compose.yml` to match your specific needs by changing the port, and volume location where your ass files are on your system
+  3. Edit the `docker-compose.yml` to match your specific needs by changing the port, ASS domain, and volume locations.

-  5. Run the docker compose file, this will create a new container and image named `dick`:
+  4. Run the docker compose file, this will create a new container and image named `dick`:

     docker-compose up -d